MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authentication-azure-ad-b2c-explore.md

 - Select the context-sensitive button at the top right (it reads **Sign In** on first run).
 - Follow the instructions on the next page to sign in with an account of your chosen identity provider.
 - Note the context-sensitive button now says `Sign out` and displays your username to its left.
-- The middle of the screen now has an option to click for ID Token Details: click it to see some of the ID token's decoded claims.
+- Select **ID Token Details** to see some of the ID token's decoded claims.
 - You also have the option of editing your profile.
-Click the link to edit details like your display name, place of residence, and profession.
+Select the link to edit details like your display name, place of residence, and profession.
 - You can also use the button on the top right to sign out.
-- After signing out, click this link to the token details page: `http://localhost:8080/ms-identity-b2c-java-servlet-webapp-authentication/auth_token_details` to observe how the app displays a `401: unauthorized` error instead of the ID token claims.
+- After signing out, select the following link to the token details page: <http://localhost:8080/ms-identity-b2c-java-servlet-webapp-authentication/auth_token_details> to observe how the app displays a `401: unauthorized` error instead of the ID token claims.

 ## Contents